MONDAY

 PREPOSITIONS

-1. obstacle to
+1. to some extent

 WORDS FOR REPORT